Skip to main content

 Advanced insulin resistance disrupts the HPG axis, leading to impaired GnRH signaling and reduced gonadal hormone production.

 The impact on women is equally significant, particularly in the context of PCOS.
 Hyperinsulinemia directly stimulates ovarian stromal cells to produce androgens, overriding the normal regulatory mechanisms.
-This is compounded by insulin’s suppressive effect on hepatic Sex Hormone Binding Globulin (SHBG) synthesis. binds to sex hormones, rendering them inactive.
+This is compounded by insulin’s suppressive effect on hepatic Sex Hormone Binding Globulin (SHBG) synthesis.
+SHBG binds to sex hormones, rendering them inactive.

 A reduction in SHBG, driven by high insulin, results in higher levels of free, biologically active androgens, contributing to the clinical manifestations of hyperandrogenism seen in PCOS.
-This dual mechanism—increased production and reduced binding—creates a powerful hormonal imbalance.
+This dual mechanism ∞ increased production and reduced binding ∞ creates a powerful hormonal imbalance.

 Neurotransmitter and Metabolic Pathway Intersections

 Beyond the HPG axis, insulin resistance profoundly affects neurotransmitter function and broader metabolic pathways.
 The brain, a highly metabolically active organ, relies on efficient glucose utilization.
 Insulin resistance in the brain, sometimes termed “Type 3 Diabetes,” can impair neuronal glucose uptake, affecting cognitive function, mood regulation, and appetite control.
+This can manifest as cognitive fogginess, increased anxiety, or persistent cravings, further complicating metabolic management.
+The intricate connection between metabolic health and neurological well-being highlights the systemic reach of insulin dysregulation.

 The role of specific peptides in restoring metabolic and hormonal balance offers a sophisticated therapeutic avenue.
 For instance, Growth Hormone Releasing Peptides (GHRPs) like Sermorelin, Ipamorelin / CJC-1295, and Hexarelin stimulate the pulsatile release of endogenous growth hormone.
-While not directly addressing insulin resistance, optimized levels can improve body composition, reduce visceral adiposity, and enhance insulin sensitivity indirectly through improved metabolic efficiency.
+While not directly addressing insulin resistance, optimized growth hormone levels can improve body composition, reduce visceral adiposity, and enhance insulin sensitivity indirectly through improved metabolic efficiency.
 These peptides represent a targeted approach to supporting the body’s natural restorative processes.

 Targeted Peptide Applications